steqeq/0000/docs/how-to/fine-tuning-llms/optimizing-triton-kernel.rst

 optimizing the performance of custom kernels by exploring different parameter configurations to find the most efficient setup.
 See more about PyTorch TunableOp :ref:`Model acceleration libraries <fine-tuning-llms-pytorch-tunableop>`.

-The behavior of TunableOp is easily manipulated through environment variables, though you could use the C++ interface ``at::cuda::tunable::getTuningContext()``.
+You can easily manipulate the behavior TunableOp through environment variables, though you could use the C++ interface ``at::cuda::tunable::getTuningContext()``.
 A Python interface to the ``TuningContext`` does not yet exist.

 The default value is ``0``, which means only 1 iteration is attempted.
 Remember: there’s an overhead to tuning.
 To try